SAP/luigi/docs/navigation-parameters-reference.md

 - **defaults.isolateView** renders all views in new frames.
 This setting overrides the same-domain frame reuse.
 The **defaults.isolateView** is disabled by default, and you can overwrite it using the **isolateView** value on a single node level.
 - **preloadViewGroups**(bool) allows deactivating the default preloading of [view groups](navigation-configuration.md#view-groups) iframes.
 - **viewGroupsSettings** is an object containing key-object pairs, where the key is the view group name as specified in the node parameters, and the object contains key-value pairs.
 In each key-value pair, the key is the feature name and the value is the actual setting.
 The following options are supported:
-  - **preloadUrl**(string): needs to be an absolute url for a node from the view group.
-We recommend to use a dedicated small view, visually empty, which imports LuigiClient and is fine with getting an empty context (e.g. without an access token).
-The preloadUrl is also required for view group caching in case you need a view group iframe to be refreshed whenever you navigate back to it.
+  - **preloadUrl**(string): needs to be an absolute URL for a node from the view group.
+It is recommended that you use a dedicated small, visually empty view, which imports Luigi Client and is fine with getting an empty context, for example, without an access token.
+The **preloadUrl** parameter is also required for view group caching in case you need a view group iframe to refresh whenever you navigate back to it.

 ## Node parameters